amanbasu/ECG-Authentication/README.md

 # Data

+The data has been taken from ECG-ID Database.

 > The database contains 310 ECG recordings, obtained from 90 persons.
 Each recording contains:
 >
 > ECG lead I, recorded for 20 seconds, digitized at 500 Hz with 12-bit resolution over a nominal ±10 mV range;